Offene Ohren e.V. - Freunde der improvisierten Musik

 Location: MUG – Munich Underground at Einstein Kultur

 Entrance fee: 15 Euro, members of Offene Ohren e.V.
-12 Euro
+12 Euro, free admission up to 21 years (inclusive)

 next